Terwilliger69105/69105.github.io/burritoverse.md

 ## Welcome to the Burritoverse!

-This is the hub for content related to my long-running series of half-failed yet still quite fun Cyberpunk-system games.
-Everything started back in 2013 when I went to a panel about the *Cyberpunk 2013* system and bought the black box from a vendor, has continued into the *Cyberpunk 2020* system, and has eventually become its own little thing.
+This is the hub for Andrew's *Burritoverse* series of Cyberpunk tabletop role-playing games.
+We're coming up on our eighth year running, it's currently the eighth mainline game, and we can't wait to keep it going for another eight!

 If you're interested in creating a character for the game, [please click here.](/ccreation/)